-The Supervisory Board held four ordinary meetings in 2017, two in the first half of the year and two in the second.
+The Supervisory Board held five meetings in 2018, three (including the newly elected body’s inaugural meeting) in the first half of the year and two in the second half.
 Between meetings, the Executive Board informed us in detail by means of written reports about all projects and plans of particular importance to the Group.
 At its full meetings and in its committees, the Supervisory Board discussed in detail, on the basis of the reports submitted by the Executive Board, business transactions of importance to the company.
 The full meetings were prepared by shareholder and employee representatives in their own separate sessions.

-All members of the Supervisory Board were present at all of its meetings, and all committee members attended all of their respective committee meetings.
+All Supervisory Board members attended at least half of the meetings of the full Supervisory Board.
+All committee members attended all of their respective committee meetings.

 The Supervisory Board’s Main Areas of Deliberation